Frakko/Tinify/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request - make sure to include a descriptions of the changes you made!
+See [contributing](https://github.com/Frakko/Tinify/blob/master/CONTRIBUTING.md) for more informations.

 <!-- LICENSE -->